matteyeux/easymobiledevice/README.md

 #Easymobiledevice 0.1

-=== ENGLISH === <br>
+=== ENGLISH ===

-Easymobiledevice is a command line interface to help you to use easier libimobiledevice. <br>
+Easymobiledevice is a command line interface to help you to use easier libimobiledevice.
-I've already release a Perl script for Easymobiledevice, but it's in French, I'll translate it soon. <br>
+I've already release a Perl script for Easymobiledevice, but it's in French, I'll translate it soon.

-Before executing this programm you'll need to install libimobiledevice. <br>
+Before executing this programm you'll need to install libimobiledevice.
-Your can use @Elro74's scripts which install dependencies and compile it automaticly. <br>
+Your can use @Elro74's scripts which install dependencies and compile it automaticly.
-I added these scripts to the project. <br>
+I added these scripts to the project.

-If you need some help contact me on Twitter : matteyeux <br>
+If you need some help contact me on Twitter : matteyeux

 ### For Linux
-You have to run these commands :  <br>
+You have to run these commands :

-chmod +x apt-get.sh  <br>
+chmod +x apt-get.sh
-./apt-get.sh <br>
+./apt-get.sh
-./autobuild.sh <br>
+./autobuild.sh

 ### For MAC OS X
-You have to run this command :  <br>
+You have to run this command :

-./brew.sh  <br>
+./brew.sh

-This utility works for Linux and OS X. <br>
+This utility works for Linux and OS X.
-A Windows version will come later this year (I hope). <br>
+A Windows version will come later this year (I hope).
-A perl version has been already released. <br>
+A perl version has been already released.

-###TODO
+#TODO

-Add some features like iFuse and other stuff in the 0.2 version. <br>
+Add some features like iFuse and other stuff in the 0.2 version.
-Add license for open source code. <br>
+Add license for open source code.
-French version of the Readme <br>
+French version of the Readme

-###Credits
+#Credits

-Utility developed by Mathieu Hautebas (matteyeux). <br>
+Utility developed by Mathieu Hautebas (matteyeux).
-Thank you to libimobiledevice team to build awesome tools. <br>
+Thank you to libimobiledevice team to build awesome tools.
-Thank you to my friend @Elro74 for these scripts. <br>
+Thank you to my friend @Elro74 for these scripts.